 Medical detoxification for crack addiction involves using a variety of medications and other therapies to ease your withdrawal symptoms and make the detoxification process as comfortable as possible.
 Aside from minimising your physical and psychological discomfort, our medical detoxification can speed up the detoxification process.

-We have a highly experienced clinical medical team that will be at your side for the entire duration of your detox, providing therapeutic support as well as 24/7 nursing care.
+We have a highly experienced clinical medical team that will be at your side for the entire duration of your detox, providing therapeutic support as well as 24/7 care.
 To have your crack addiction treated by professionals who care, call us today on 0203 553 9263.

 How each individual experiences the crack detox process varies due to numerous factors such as your physiology, mental health, and the severity of your addiction before quitting.
 Nonetheless, you can generally expect the detoxification process to progress according to the following timeline.